Scorpio (Bill Anderson album)

 Scorpio is a studio album by American country singer-songwriter Bill Anderson.
 It was released in April 1977 on MCA Records and was produced by Buddy Killen.
-Scorpio was Anderson's 26th studio album as a recording artist and first album release of 1977.
+Scorpio was Anderson's 26th studio album as a recording artist and the first album release of 1977.
 Another album would follow later in the year.
 The project produced two singles that became major hits.

 Background and content

 Scorpio was the first album project that Buddy Killen produced.
 By the late 1970s, Anderson had been recording for Decca (now MCA) since 1958 under the direction of producer Owen Bradley.
 During the later half of the 70s, Killen became more interested in recording Anderson.
 Killen brought him to the attention of the label, who put him under a contract to record Anderson.
 The agreement lasted until 1981 when Anderson eventually left the label.
 The album consisted of ten tracks previously unrecorded by Anderson.
 Three of these tracks were composed by Anderson himself.
 Additional tracks were written by other writers, notably Bobby Braddock, who wrote two of the record's songs.
-Like previous releases, the tracks were recorded at Bradley's Barn in Mount Juliet, Tennessee.
+Like previous releases, the tracks were recorded at Bradley's Barn studio in Mount Juliet, Tennessee.
 The sessions took place in November 1976.